DavidAnson/markdownlint/doc/Rules.md

 ```

 Note: The `level` parameter can be used to change the top level (ex: to h2) in
-cases where an h1 is added externally.
+cases where a h1 is added externally.

 If [YAML](https://en.wikipedia.org/wiki/YAML) front matter is present and contains
 a `title` property (commonly used with blog posts), this rule treats that as a top